lizzy596/Node_Server_Deconstructed/README.md

-### **GLOBALS:**

-In plain JS we have access to the Window object which is very useful when you're working with browser best applications there is no window in node.
-But there is a concept of global variables.

-**__dirname:** path to current directory **__filename:** file name
-**require:** function to use modules (commonjs) **module:** info about current module
-**process** = info about env where the program is being executed, process is referring to the current node process that is running

-process is very useful  because when our app runs in production it will run on different enviornments, ex digital ocean

-### **MODULES:**

-You split your code into modules.
-The key is that a module is encapsulated code, so you only share what you want to share.
-The built in module global has a property called exports which is just an empty object **ex.  exports: {}**, Everything dumped in this object (like your functions) is something you'll have access to globally

-module.exports = thingBeingExported

-module.exports = { firstThing, secondThing }

-you can also export like this since module.exports is an empty object, this is like setting a property on an object:

-modules.exports.items = ['item1', 'item2]

-You can also import code just like this require('./someModule'), if we have a function inside the module that we invoke in that module, because when you import a module you are actually invoking it already (because when node exports the code its actually wrapping the exported code in a function).

-Some of the built in modules include: http, fs, buffer, os, process, stream, events, path

-HTTP MODULE - Notice that we are not exiting when we run an http server, because we servers continue to listen

-**package-lock.json** --keeps a record of the version of your dependencies and versions of the dependencies your dependencies use

 ### **NODE EVENT LOOP**

-The event loop is what allows Node.js to perform non-blocking I/O operations — despite the fact that JavaScript is single-threaded — by offloading operations to the system kernel whenever possible.Since most modern kernels are multi-threaded, they can handle multiple operations executing in the background.
+The event loop is what allows Node.js to perform non-blocking I/O operations, despite the fact that JavaScript is single-threaded — by offloading operations to the system kernel whenever possible.Since most modern kernels are multi-threaded, they can handle multiple operations executing in the background.
 When one of these operations completes, the kernel tells Node.js so that the appropriate callback may be added to the poll queue to eventually be executed.

-We'll explain this in further detail later in this topic.
+The loop runs one-way and is FIFO

 Each phase has a FIFO queue of callbacks to execute.
 While each phase is special in its own way, generally, when the event loop enters a given phase, it will perform any operations specific to that phase, then execute callbacks in that phase's queue until the queue has been exhausted or the maximum number of callbacks has executed.
 When the queue has been exhausted or the callback limit is reached, the event loop will move to the next phase, and so on.

-Phases Overview
+<ins>Phases Overview</ins>

-    timers: this phase executes callbacks scheduled by setTimeout() and setInterval().  timer specifies the threshold after which a provided callback may be executed rather than the exact time a person wants it to be executed. pending callbacks: executes I/O callbacks deferred to the next loop iteration. idle, prepare: only used internally.
+**timers:** this phase executes callbacks scheduled by **setTimeout()** and **setInterval()**.  timer specifies the threshold after which a provided callback may be executed rather than the exact time a person wants it to be executed.              **pending i/o callbacks:** executes I/O callbacks deferred to the next loop iteration. idle, prepare: only used internally.
-    poll: retrieve new I/O events; execute I/O related callbacks (almost all with the exception of close callbacks, the ones scheduled by timers, and setImmediate()); node will block here when appropriate.
+**poll:** retrieve new I/O events; execute I/O related callbacks (almost all with the exception of close callbacks, the ones scheduled by timers, and setImmediate()); node will block here when appropriate.
-    check: setImmediate() callbacks are invoked here.
+**check:** setImmediate() callbacks are invoked here.
-    close callbacks: some close callbacks, e.g. socket.on('close', ...).
+**close callbacks:** some close callbacks, e.g. socket.on('close', ...).

 Mental Model:

-Users make requests -> Now what if some user makes a time consuming request? -> Reigster CB (these are DB tasks, FS, networks, etc) so the event loop registers the callback, then off loads the task in the background, when the task is complete it rejoins the event loop and executes the callback
+Users make requests -> Now what if some user makes a time consuming request? -> Register CB (these are DB tasks, FS, networks, etc) so the event loop registers the callback, then off loads the task in the background, when the task is complete it rejoins the event loop and executes the callback

 -setTimeout actions are off loaded and return to the event loop when the callback has completed